Ali Alaaeddine

-Ali Salman Alaaeddine (عَلِيّ سَلْمَان عَلَاء الدِّين, /apc-LB/; born 8 September 1993) is a footballer who plays as a forward for Kuwaiti Premier League club Al-Fahaheel.
-Born in Kuwait, he played for the Lebanon national team.
+Ali Salman Alaaeddine (علي سلمان علاء الدين, /apc-LB/; born 8 September 1993) is a footballer who plays as a forward for Kuwaiti club Sulaibikhat.
+Born in Kuwait, he has played for the Lebanon national team.

 Club career

 Born in Kuwait, Alaaeddine began his youth career in 2009 with Kuwaiti club Al-Arabi, winning the title of best emerging player, before moving on loan to Al-Sahel in 2015, where he made his senior debut.
 On 29 June 2017, Alaaeddine joined Lebanese Premier League side Nejmeh.
 He was noted for his positive performances during the 2021–22 season.
 On 10 July 2023, Alaaeddine signed for Ansar on a free transfer.

-In the summer of 2024, he moved to Al-Fahaheel in the Kuwaiti Premier League.
+In the summer of 2024, Alaaeddine returned to Kuwait, joining Al-Fahaheel in the Kuwaiti Premier League.

 International career

 Alaaeddine made his debut for Lebanon on 2 August 2019, in a 2–1 win against Syria at the 2019 WAFF Championship.